 - problems sleeping

-If a person is diagnosed with a rare type of Hodgkin’s lymphoma called lymphocyte-dominant Hodgkin’s lymphoma, that person may be given chemotherapy with a drug called rituximab.
+If a person is diagnosed with a rare type of Hodgkin’s lymphoma called lymphocyte-dominant Hodgkin’s lymphoma, that person may also be given chemotherapy with a drug called rituximab.

-It is administered through a drip directly into a vein over several hours.
+Additionally, it is administered through a drip directly into a vein over several hours.